Dome of the Rock: Jordanian rule

-In 1955, an extensive program of renovation was begun by the government of Jordan, with funds supplied by Arab governments and Turkey.
+Between 1959 and 1964, an extensive program of renovation was undertaken by the government of Jordan, with funds supplied by Arab governments and Turkey.
 The work included replacement of large numbers of tiles dating back to the reign of Suleiman the Magnificent, which had become dislodged by heavy rain.
 In 1965, as part of this restoration, the dome was covered with a durable aluminium bronze alloy made in Italy that replaced the lead exterior.
 Before 1959, the dome was covered in blackened lead.
 In the course of substantial restoration carried out from 1959 to 1962, the lead was replaced by aluminum-bronze plates covered with gold leaf.